Youssef-Hossam5/Hand-Gesture-Recogonition/README.md

 ## Author

-Developed as part of ITI Supervised Learning Initiative
+Developed as part of ITI Supervised Learning Course